-1. "Brainstorming" - open discussion where employees with a variety of experience and knowledge identify the risks;

-2. SWOT analysis - method of detection of internal and external factors that may threaten the achievement of the objectives of the subject and a willingness of the subject to respond to these risks;

-3. Questionnaires about the sources of risk - specially prepared questionnaires where the answers to the questions reveal the risks;

-6. Risk matrix - combines all of the above listed approaches and presents the sources of risks, threats and consequences that should be avoided
+- 1. "Brainstorming" open discussion where employees with a variety of experience and knowledge identify the risks: - 2.
+SWOT analysis method of detection of internal and external factors that may threaten the achievement of the objectives of the subject and a willingness of the subject to respond to these risks; - 3.
+Questionnaires about the sources of risk specially prepared questionnaires where the answers to the questions reveal the risks; - 4.
+Checklist with the usual risks a method of self-assessment: - 5.
+Previous experience and reports (audit reports, strategic, operational and financial documents) - 6.
+Risk matrix combines all of the above listed approaches and presents the sources of risks, threats and consequences that should be avoided